Seatis/my-teaching-materials/workshop/hardware/data-structures-dyn-memory/README.md

-/# Data structures and custom types in C
+# Data structures, dynamically allocated memory and custom types in C
-*Get familiar with data structures and custom data types in C language*
+*Get familiar with data structures, dynamically allocated memory and custom types in C language*

 ## Objectives
 - Know the different data structures in C language
-- Lear how to define custom data types in C language
+- Learn how to define custom data types in C language
+- Learn how to allocate memory during runtime

 ## Materials & Resources
 ### Environment
 - Make sure that Code::Blocks is installed on your machine
-  - Make sure that Atmel Studio is installed on your machine

 ### Training
 #### Creating .h and .c files